Double-faced Cards

 Last updated

-In Grand Archive, some cards exist that have two sides, each with separate characteristics as opposed to a single side of information and rules text with an information-less card back.
-Double-faced cards have no card back and instead have the reserve or memory cost icon as a modified symbol to reflect which side of the card is being examined, in addition to an embossed upward-pointing arrow in the bottom left of the card.
-This is the default face of the card.
-To flip a card to the other side, rules text will typically tell a player to "transform" the card as a player action.
+In Grand Archive, some cards exist that have two faces, or two sides, each with separate characteristics as opposed to a single side of information and rules text with an information-less card back.
+Double-faced cards have no card back and instead have another full card face with characteristics and rules text.
+The default side of the card is modified such that the reserve or memory cost icon reflects which side of the side is being examined, in addition to an embossed upward-pointing arrow in the bottom left of the card.
+To flip a card to the flip side during a game, the rules text will typically tell a player to "transform" the card as a player action.
 Transform is the player action that means to flip a card to the other side.
-This side is noted by the embossed downward-pointing arrow in the reserve or memory cost bubble, in addition to a solid downward-point arrow on the bottom left of its text box.
-There currently exists only one type of double-faced card in Grand Archive.
+The flip side is denoted by the embossed downward-pointing arrow in the reserve or memory cost bubble in addition to a solid downward-point arrow on the bottom left of its text box.
+There is only one type of double-faced card in Grand Archive, currently.

-Double-faced cards must be played on their regular side by default.
+Double-faced cards must be played on their default side initially.
 This side is represented by the typical reserve and memory cost icons found on regular, non-double-faced cards.
 The side with the modified symbol (shown by an embossed arrow on "Fatebound" or "Fatestone"-subtyped cards printed in Abyssal Heaven) can't be played.
-If a card is currently on the non-default side on the field, it is considered "transformed" as a property.
+If a card is currently on the flip side on the field, it is considered "transformed" (and has the transformed property).

-Only the characteristics (rules text, abilities, stats, name, type, etc.) of the presently-facing side are considered for game actions and evaluating the game state.
+Only the characteristics (rules text, abilities, stats, name, type, etc.) on the face-up side are considered for game actions and evaluating the game state.
 While not on the field, only the default face of the card is considered for characteristics in all other zones.

-If a transformed double-faced card is moved from the field to any other zone, it must flip back to the default side and will exist in that zone with only cards on that default side considered.
+If a transformed double-faced card is moved from the field to any other zone, it must be physically flipped back to the default side.
 Last-known information will still consider any characteristics of the transformed side, if applicable.

 Flipping it in this way will not be considered a transformation.